 Both you and your loved one have been under a great deal of stress since the injury.
 But in all the chaos, it can be easy to forget about yourself.

-That’s why, as wrong as it might feel, it’s important to take steps to reduce stress in your life.
+That’s why it’s important to take steps to reduce stress in your life.
 When you feel good, you’ll be more helpful to the family than if you are constantly stressed.

 The problem is, stress can seriously harm your body and mind and can even negatively impact your relationships.
-It makes you less patient, less organized, and more likely to say something to your loved one that you will regret.
+It can make you less patient, less organized, and more likely to say something to your loved one that you may regret.

 Some ways to help yourself de-stress include: